The Most Important Invention the Year You Were Born

 1963: Electronic cigarette

 Vaping has garnered a lot of attention in the past several years for a multitude of reasons (none of them very praise-worthy), and its origins can be traced back to 1963 when the first form of an electronic cigarette debuted.
 Herbert A. Gilbert is the name linked with the invention, according to RS Components, though he didn’t receive a patent for it until 1965.
 While vaping is a billion-dollar industry now, Gilbert wasn’t so sure his version of the e-cigarette (which some sources say didn’t contain nicotine) would appeal to consumers.
 For that reason, he chose not to make a big commercial push on the product.
-These are the 12 things that happen to your body when you stop vaping.

 1964: LCD technology

 The next time you’re kicking back and binge-watching Netflix on your flat-screen TV with its amazing picture display, give a shout-out to the year 1964.
 Why, you ask?
 Because that’s when the very first Liquid Crystal Display (LCD) was presented.
 George H. Heilmeier is credited as the man behind the science and was inducted into the National Inventors Hall of Fame as such.
 Keep in mind that it would be four years before RCA Laboratories would show off this exciting new display and even longer before the technology would be used in our homes, according to Circuits Today.
 But we owe it to Heilmeier for his ingenuity.
-While we’re on the subject, never do these 11 things to your flat-screen TV if you want to keep it in tip-top shape.

 Hey, road trippers, you’ll appreciate 1965’s invention more than most.
 Kevlar, the super-strong synthetic material used in car tires, was produced by Stephanie Kwolek, a chemist working for DuPont.
 But the material is used for a great many things, not just tires.
 You’ll also find the heat-resistant stuff in brake pads, rugby boots, luggage, and workout equipment like the medicine ball.
 It’s so versatile that Kevlar is even used in PPE items like gloves and sleeves to protect mechanics from injury, as well as in bulletproof vests.
 It’s safe to say our everyday life is affected by Kwolek’s invention, often without us even realizing it.
 Here’s why your car’s tires are its most important safety feature.